Not Now: Release and commercial performance

+Critical reception

+"Not Now" received positive marks from contemporary music critics.
+Kieron Passaway in Kerrang! called it among the band's best, observing, "You can feel and hear the friction in the track [...]
+DeLonge appears to be pushing a separate sonic agenda which he eventually realized with Angels & Airwaves, while vocalist/bassist Mark Hoppus and drummer Travis Barker are busy reinforcing the trademark Blink sound."
+Matt Mitchell of Paste interpreted it as suggestive of the band's impending demise, writing, "DeLonge sings from the perspective of the song's protagonist, who, on the brink of death, much like the band at the time, keeps his loved ones close and promises to wait for them once he passes on."

 Music video

 The music video features clips of the band's past music videos, concerts, and tours.
 There are two released versions of this video, but the only significant difference between them is that different clips from all of their videos are used.

 There is also a third, possibly unofficial, video; this is seen on Australia's Channel [V].
 In this version, the video is black and white and is made up of some of the band's previous music videos as well as some footage of their live performance in the 2000 Big Day Out during the bridge of the song.